Skip to the content.

 }

-Rules from extended files run first, in the order listed, followed by the file’s own rules. extends paths are resolved relative to the file that declares them, and circular references are rejected with an error.
+Rules from extended files run first, in the order listed, followed by the file’s own rules.
+Circular references are rejected with an error.

 Comments and trailing commas